topo-gps/ios-manual/en/routes/routes_screen.rst

 - *Record*: With this tab you can :ref:`record your route <sec-route-record>`.
 - *Plan*: With this tab you can :ref:`plan a route <sec-route-plan>`.
 - *Generate*: With this tab you can :ref:`generate a route <sec-route-generate>`.
 - *Shared*: This tab shows routes shared by other Topo GPS users.
-You can browse through these routes and import on to your device.
+You can browse through these routes and import them on your device.

 To open a tab, tap an item in the bottom tab bar.
 The currently opened tab is colored blue.
 The app remembers the last opened tab.
 So if you have opened the 'Plan' tab, return to the main screen and open the routes screen again, the routes screen will be opened with the 'Plan' tab open.